 - create and manage test plans for manual tests

 - copy test suites and test cases across many projects

 - record and collect data about planned manual testing sessions

 By employing this feature, a developer, tester, or test analyst can have a very wide view on what’s happening on the project, test-wise.
 Think of it as a centralized control panel on all things test-related.

 Visual Studio Professional Vs. Visual Studio Enterprise: The Verdict

 Microsoft offers Visual Studio under a tiered offerings model.
-So, analyzing the differences between Visual Studio Professional and Visual Studio Enterprise (respectively the second and third tiers) amounts to covering the characteristics present on the latter but absent on the former.
+So, analyzing the differences between Visual Studio Professional and Visual Studio Enterprise (respectively the second and third tiers) amounts to covering the characteristics present in the latter but absent in the former.
 And that’s what we’ve done in this post.

 Sure, we haven’t mentioned all of the exclusive features in Visual Studio Enterprise, for brevity’s sake.
 But I’m confident that the article made clear that Visual Studio Enterprise is aimed primarily at software architects and QA experts.

 So, what’s the verdict?

 I’d say you can’t go wrong with Visual Studio Professional.
 It’s an excellent choice for most developers.
 For software architects though, Visual Studio Enterprise might make sense, as long as you have plenty of budget.
 But if you don’t, a lot of plugins in the Visual Studio ecosystem can help you get VS Enterprise’s features in ala carte fashion.